fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/disable-watermark-in-fusionexport.md

 docker-compose build && docker-compose up
 ```

 I hope this tutorial was helpful for you to remove the trial mark.
-If you need any help, feel free to reach out to our (support team)[mailto:support@fusioncharts.com] or share your feedback below.
+If you need any help, feel free to reach out to our [support team](mailto:support@fusioncharts.com) or share your feedback below.